AleksaMCode/cache-simulator/README.md

 > <p align="justify">Imagine you were looking up the details of buses as they arrived at a bus stop, based on their bus number.
 It's somewhat reasonable to think that if you've just seen a number 36 bus, you're less likely to see another one imminently than to see one of the other buses that stops there.</p>

 ### Bélády's algorithm
 <p align="justify">The most efficient caching algorithm would be to always discard the information that will not be needed for the longest time in the future.
 This optimal result is referred to as Bélády's optimal algorithm.
 Since it is generally impossible to predict how far in the future information will be needed, this is generally not implementable in practice.
 The practical minimum can be calculated only after experimentation, and one can compare the effectiveness of the actually chosen cache algorithm.
-For this simulator, all of the instructions that will take place in the simulation are known because we have a finite set of instructions stored in the trace file.</p>
+For this simulator, all the instructions that will take place in the simulation are known because we have a finite set of instructions stored in the trace file.</p>

 ## Write policies
 <p align="justify">If data is written to the cache, at some point it must also be written to main memory.
 The timing of this write is known as the write policy.
 Both write-through and write-back policies can use either of write-miss policies.</p>